Ju-On: The Beginning of the End: Plot

 Continuing the trademark of the series, Beginning of the End is divided into eight segments presented in an anachronistic order, each titled after a character central to that segment.
 They are, in the following order: Yui (結衣), Nanami (七海), Kayako (伽椰子), Yayoi (弥生), Rina (莉奈), Aoi (葵), Naoto (直人), and Toshio (俊雄).
 The synopsis presents a rough chronology of the film's plot.

-In 1995 Tokyo, after a report of a possible child abuse happening in the Yamaga household, authorities and the schoolteacher of the family's son, Toshio, search the household and find Toshio dead in the bedroom closet.
+In 1995 Tokyo, after a report of possible child abuse happening in the Yamaga household, authorities and the schoolteacher of the family's son, Toshio, search the household and find Toshio dead in the bedroom closet.

-Nine years later, a group of high school students: Nanami, Yayoi, Aoi, and Rina, visit the former Yamaga house, now taken for sale by Aoi's older sister.
-Nanami is shoved to enter due to rumors of the house being haunted.
-While the others find drawings depicting horrific deaths upon them and laugh, Nanami hears a noise and sees black liquid.
-She tries to escape but Toshio grabs her.
-Unaware, her friends leave.
+Nine years later, a group of high school students: Nanami, Yayoi, Aoi, and Rina, visit the former Yamaga house, now sold to Aoi's older sister.
+Nanami is fearful of entering due to rumors of the house being haunted.
+While the others find drawings depicting themselves suffering horrific deaths and are merely amused, Nanami hears a noise and sees a vile black liquid.
+She tries to escape but the revenant of Toshio seizes her.
+Unaware of what has transpired, her friends leave.
 Yayoi is later dragged away by Toshio in the infirmary.
-Nanami and Aoi find Rina having gone insane since the house visit.
-Rina is then also taken by Toshio in the refrigerator.
-Aoi's brother-in-law, Kyosuke, is concerned that Aoi visited the house.
-In the bathroom, Toshio kills Aoi by ripping off her jaw and leaving it for her sister to find.
-Nanami is terrorized by her dead friends on a train before being dragged away and killed offscreen.
+Nanami and Aoi find Rina after she has gone insane since the house visit.
+Rina is then also taken by Toshio's ghost, having apparently materialised in the refrigerator.
+Aoi's brother-in-law, Kyosuke, is concerned that Aoi has visited the house.
+In the bathroom, Toshio kills Aoi by tearing off her mandible and leaving it for her sister to find.
+Nanami is terrorized by the specters of her dead friends on a train; before being herself dragged away and killed offscreen.
 Meanwhile, Aoi's sister sells the house to a couple named Takeo and Kayako Saeki.